 It is a place where they can feel safe and be alone to rest.
 It also helps to reduce anxiety.

-Check the video in the end for easy crate training tips.
+Check the video at the end for easy crate training tips.

 This article may help if you want to learn How to Crate Train Your Dog in 9 Easy Steps.